errael/astrology-castro/README.md

 ##      Castro Language

 Probably the trickiest thing when writing castro programs is dealing with `switch` versus `macro`; it's like having two languages.
-The `switch` format is the familiar `Astrolog command switch file. `switch` and `run` is almost free form input, very little checking, and delcarative; and `macro` is strictly parsed and procedural. `switch` has two mechanisms that embed `macro` like procedures
+The `switch` format is the familiar `Astrolog` command switch file. `switch` and `run` is almost free form input, very little checking, and delcarative; and `macro` is strictly parsed and procedural. `switch` has two mechanisms that embed `macro` like procedures
 - `AstroExpression` command switch hooks: `~cmd { ... }`
 - `AstroExpression` as a command switch argument `-Xxx {~ ... }`

 ###     Statement summary
 These are the top level statements
 - `const` declares a constant.
 - `layout` directives constrain automatic allocation.
-The three regions are memory/macro/switch. `layout` is optional and, if present, must be before anything else.
+The three spaces/regions are `memory`/`macro`/`switch`. `layout` is optional and, if present, must be before anything else.
 - `var` declarations and initialization.
 - `macro` definitions result in `~M` `Astrolog`commands.
 - `switch` definitions result in `-M0` `Astrolog` commands.